sih2020admin/KB189_The-Hoods_sih2020/README.md

 Repository For Smart India Hackathon

-We provided the google drive link of our work, we uploaded all kind of research work documents and our ppt over here. https://drive.google.com/folderview?id=1AQVHOaTgas7qF5ia62VLMBSUrJBbRFgz
+We provided the google drive link of our work, we uploaded all kind of research work documents and our ppt over there. https://drive.google.com/folderview?id=1AQVHOaTgas7qF5ia62VLMBSUrJBbRFgz